-Where either (i) Shares are issued and delivered to a Canadian Employee upon settlement of the RSUs, or (ii) the RSUs are settled in cash, an amount equal to the Fair Market Value of the Shares received or the amount of the cash received (respectively) will be included in the Canadian Employee's employment income in the year of receipt, and be subject to the usual payroll deductions and remittances.
-If the settlement is in Shares, then the income tax consequences discussed above for Canadian Employees under the section entitled Disposition of Shares' will generally apply to a subsequent disposition of these Shares by the Canadian Employee, with the adjusted cost base of each Share being equal to the income inclusion to the Canadian Employee on settlement.
+Where either (i) Shares are issued and delivered to a Canadian Employee upon settlement of the RSUs, or (ii) the RSUs are settled in cash, and either form of settlement is required to be made within three years following the end of the taxation year during which the Canadian Employee rendered services in respect of which the RSUs were granted, an amount equal to the Fair Market Value of the Shares received or the amount of the cash received (respectively) will be included in the Canadian Employee's employment income in the year of receipt, and be subject to the usual payroll deductions and remittances.
+If the settlement is in Shares, then the income tax consequences discussed above for Canadian Employees under the section entitled Disposition of Shares" will generally apply to a subsequent disposition of these Shares by the Canadian Employee, with the adjusted cost base of each Share being equal to the income inclusion to the Canadian Employee on settlement.